OAI/learn.openapis.org/specification/components.md

 - Components can be referenced from any place where an object of the same type is expected using `$ref`.
 - References are actually URIs so they are very flexible.

-[The next page](docs) explains how to include documentation and examples in an OpenAPI document.
+[The next page](docs) explains how to include documentation and examples in an OpenAPI Description.